mignon-p/ButterflyChain/README.md

 ## Circuit board

-Most fabs should work fine, but I chose [JLCPCB][1].
-I chose blue soldermask for my first set of boards, but red or yellow might work, as well.
+This board is big enough that it would be rather expensive to order from [OSH Park][85], so I would recommend a Chinese fab such as [Elecrow][86] or [JLCPCB][1].
+I chose blue soldermask for my first boards, but red or yellow might work, as well.
 I chose the [ENIG][2] finish.

-If you're not making any changes to the board, all you need to do is zip up the files in the `gerber` directory, and upload the zipfile to JLCPCB.
+If you're not making any changes to the board, all you need to do is zip up the files in the `gerber` directory, and upload the zipfile to Elecrow or JLCPCB.

 Note that in the KiCad files and Gerber files, the "front" of the board is actually the back, and vice-versa.
-This is because JLCPCB adds a customer ID number to the front of the board, but I wanted the number to be on the actual back of the board, where it doesn't disrupt the esthetics of the nightlight.
+This is because JLCPCB adds a customer ID number to the front of the board, but I wanted the number to be on the actual back of the board, where it doesn't disrupt the esthetics of the butterfly.
 (It turns out it's [possible to specify the location of the customer ID][9], but I hadn't read that when I first came up with this trick.)